wxWidgets/wxWidgets/docs/gtk/readme.txt

     mkdir build_gtk
     cd build_gtk
-    ../configure --with-gtk
+    ../configure --with-gtk2
     make
     su <type root password>
     make install
     ldconfig

-In order to use wxGTK with GTK 2.0 you need to use --enable-gtk2 configure option.
-To build the library in Unicode mode (all strings will be wide strings and so on) you need to configure with GTK 2.0 and add --enable-unicode.
+In order to use wxGTK with GTK 1.2 you need to use --with-gtk1 configure option.
+To build the library in Unicode mode (all strings will be wide strings and so on) you need to configure with GTK 2.0 and add --enable-unicode (default by now).

 Please note that it is strongly advised to build the library in a separate directory, as shown above, as it allows you to have